Helena Gutteridge: Social work career

 On 16 January 1942, the Canadian government invoked the War Measures Act and created 'protected areas' where Japanese nationals and Japanese Canadians are forbidden to enter.
 About 21,000 Japanese nationals & Japanese Canadians were forcefully expelled from their homes and relocated to Lemon Creek.

-Helena took up the position as a welfare worker in Lemon Creek for the Japanese population.
+Gutteridge took up the position as a welfare worker in Lemon Creek for the Japanese population.
 At this point of time in 1942, she was no longer part of the nucleus decision-making circle in the CCF and she needed to make a living through other means.
 As such, she welcomed the opportunity to offer humanitarian service to the Japanese population.

-Helena worked as a social worker in Lemon Creek from 1942 to the spring of 1945.
-She was dearly remembered by many residents of Lemon Creek as she dealt with the day-to-day problems that family faced and was genuinely committed to improving their standard and quality of living.
+Gutteridge worked as a social worker in Lemon Creek from 1942 to the spring of 1945.
+She was remembered by many residents of Lemon Creek, as she dealt with the day-to-day problems that family faced and was genuinely committed to improving their standard and quality of living.